 - Any foods high in saturated fats, added salt and added sugars – this includes many takeaway foods, deep-fried foods and processed snack foods

-Pregnancy is a beautiful and exciting but often anxiety-filled time: the most important thing for a pregnant woman to remember is to simply try her best.
-There is no one perfect way to eat for pregnancy; it is advised to just eat a nourishing, balanced diet full of healthy foods to support the growth of a gorgeous and healthy baby.
+Pregnancy, although beautiful and exciting, often embodies an anxiety-filled time: the most important thing for a pregnant woman is to try her best.
+There is no one perfect way to eat for pregnancy; it is advised to eat a nourishing, balanced diet full of healthy pregnancy snacks and foods.
+This supports the growth of a gorgeous and healthy baby.
 And finally, remember that the above is to be used as a guide only.
 Always check with your obstetrician, dietitian or GP/primary care physician.

 Here are a few hand-picked articles for you to read next: